 I then made turkey burrito bowls with a colorful slaw and avocado.
 This was probably the most visually appealing dish I made from all my meal kits, and it was also delicious.
 You know you cooked good food when you come back to the microwave at work to pick up your leftovers heating up and several people in the office are talking about how good your food smells.
 Finally, I made a savory dutch baby with ricotta and crispy prosciutto, which was a fantastic combination of textures and flavors.

 I was supposed to get a fourth box.
 However, there were some issues with delivery.
 Fed Ex did not ship out the box early enough, and it did not make it here for the date of delivery.
 This means that the food would not be guaranteed to be safe to eat.
 I was disappointed because I was really looking forward to cooking those recipes, but I called customer service when this happened.
-It was a phenomenal customer service experience.
+I had a phenomenal customer service experience.
 The CS representative was kind and professional.
 She quickly found a solution for the problem and put a credit on my account.
 I was very impressed by how the situation was handled.
 Now, I get to order another box with my credit.

 I am trying to cut back on expenses in order to save money for grad school.
 However, I will keep both my Plated and Hello Fresh accounts active and order one or the other once a month or so.
 I just can’t give up this convenience.